I am standing first row - first on the far right

 Carl and his U-2 from the 2005 Roadrunner Reunion.
 Model of the U-2 I flew carved by P. I., James Crossley, an ex-U-2 pilot who has a model-maker shop in the Philippines.

 Cold War Conference 14 October 2006 Carl and I were able to attend this interesting event at Gary Powers, Jr.'s invitation.
 Gary had been working on this for over a year.
 I think he should be very happy with the way things evolved.
 The highlight were videos of the Polish and the Hungarian revolutions of 1996.
 There were graphic films and talks by those who survived and those who were students of them (now Professors).
 The high light of the day was discussions by David Eisenhower (grandson of Dwight Eisenhower), and Dr. Sergei Krushchev (son of Nikita).
-Carl had a chance to meet Sergei, tell him that he was the first U-2 that flew over Soviet territory, talked briefly with him, had him sign his book, then we took pictures.
+Carl had a chance to meet Sergei, tell him that he was the first U-2 that flew over Soviet territory in Eastern Europe, talked briefly with him, had him sign his book, then we took pictures.
 This Conference was held at a school adjacent to the old Nikki Missle Base, which will soon become the physical location of the Cold War Museum.
 Gary Powers, Jr. has been working on this for ten years.

 That evening we were guests at the Polish Embassy in Washington, DC.
 Wow!
 We were impressed!
 The Polish and Hungarian Ambassadors to D.C. hosted the gathering.